 - 1. RAA students must not have any Fs during the previous grading period. - 2.
 Student has an absence on game day. - 3.
 Student left school early during the day due to illness. - 4.
-Student violated any of the rules or Code of Ethics as determined by Head Coach, Athletic Director or Administration. - 5.
+Student must be present for the entire school day in order to participate. - 5.
+Student violated any of the rules or Code of Ethics as determined by Head Coach, Athletic Director or Administration. - 6.
 Student must not have any association with or use drugs, alcohol or tobacco at any time.